Wednesday, December 10, 2014

 LOVE & SEX - Looking for love in all the wrong places?
 Well maybe you haven't tried PlentyofFish.com .
 As online personals go (...

 Lexx was a sci-fi TV show which ran for 4 seasons.
 It was mostly filmed in Canada and a bit in Germany.
 On a scale of weirdness Lexx was...

 Maybe its because I've had a really long day...
 I mean I went bicycling TWICE today, did an hour of boxing, launched my new website (whi...

 Okay I know Terminator Chronicles (aka Terminator: The Sarah Connor Chronicles) has been cancelled for 2 years now.
 Still for anyone who lov...

 I am looking for a good quality cinnamon tea.
 Any suggestions?
 In related news I recommend "Fireball Cinnamon Whisky".
 Its 20% al...

 By Nick S. Remember that scene in Empire where Han Solo is encased in carbonite?
-That iconic image is now a mold that you can use to crea...
+That iconic image is now a mould that you can use to c...